Brian Keller

-Brian Keller (born June 21, 1994) is an American former professional baseball pitcher.
+Brian Keller (born June 21, 1994) is an American professional baseball pitcher in the Philadelphia Phillies organization.
+He made his Major League Baseball (MLB) debut in 2026.

 Career

+Amateur career

 Keller attended Germantown High School in Germantown, Wisconsin, and the University of Wisconsin-Milwaukee.
 He played college baseball for the Milwaukee Panthers.
+He had two stints in the Northwoods League, appearing with the La Crosse Loggers in 2014 and with the Lakeshore Chinooks in 2015.

 New York Yankees

-The New York Yankees selected Keller in the 39th round of the 2016 MLB draft.
+The New York Yankees selected Keller in the 39th round (1,178th overall) of the 2016 Major League Baseball draft.
 He received a $2,000 signing bonus when he signed with the Yankees.
-While pitching for the Trenton Thunder of the Class AA Eastern League, he was named the league's pitcher of the week for July 23–29.
+While pitching for the Trenton Thunder of the Double–A Eastern League, Keller was named the league's pitcher of the week for July 23–29, 2018.
 On August 1, 2019, Keller threw a seven-inning no-hitter for Trenton.

 Boston Red Sox

 On December 8, 2021, the Boston Red Sox selected Keller from the Yankees in the minor league phase of the Rule 5 draft.
 He made 31 appearances (20 starts) for the Triple-A Worcester Red Sox in 2022, compiling a 6-5 record and 3.27 ERA with 126 strikeouts across 113 innings pitched.
 Keller elected free agency following the season on November 10, 2022.